 How are we different from those who have fallen away from the truth?
 How do we know that we will not also follow a path of deception and eventual apostasy?

 Satan is capable of much greater complexity than man is.
 Still, we can envision how Satan deceives by considering some of the strategies in the world around us.

-John Ritenbaugh, reflecting that Satan's power of persuasion and deception has gone undetected throughout most of human history, largely because God has allowed Satan free access to those not yet called, and a hedge of protection around those whom He has called, cautions that the natural carnal human mind is already halfway on …
+Satan's power of persuasion has gone undetected throughout most of human history, largely because God has allowed Satan free access to those not yet called.

 The old serpent that deluded Eve has bastardized the term love, flooding the world with over one billion books distorting love.
 This is not the love of God.